-During the initial inspection the surveyor uses the yacht's DMLC Part II to verify the requirements and procedures stated in Part II have been implemented on board.
+During the initial inspection the surveyor uses the ship's DMLC Part II to verify the requirements and procedures stated in Part II have been implemented on board.

-Following a successful initial inspection yachts of 500 gross tonnage or above, the DMLC II is endorsed and a DMLC I and MLC certificate will be issued.
-The MLC certificate is harmonised with the yacht's Safety Management Certificate unless the Shipowner requests that the dates not be harmonised.
+Following a successful initial inspection ships of 500 gross tonnage or above, the DMLC II is endorsed and a DMLC I and MLC certificate will be issued.
+The MLC certificate is harmonised with the ship's Safety Management Certificate unless the Shipowner requests that the dates not be harmonised.

-Yachts of under 500 gross tonnage may request a voluntary MLC Certificate (and DMLC part I and part II) and in such case the yacht must follow the same inspection cycle as a vessel of 500 gross tonnage and above to continue to maintain the certificate.
-If a vessel does not request a voluntary MLC Certificate the vessel's MLC compliance is verified by the Large Yacht Code Certificate and ongoing compliance will be inspected during the annual Large Yacht Code surveys.
+Ships of under 500 gross tonnage may request a voluntary MLC Certificate (and DMLC part I and part II) and in such case the ship must follow the same inspection cycle as a vessel of 500 gross tonnage and above to continue to maintain the certificate.